harshit1969/favicon/README.md

-copy these codes and modify by yourself.
+Guys,copy these codes and modify by yourself.